 Diagnosis of cardiac arrest is by clinical findings of apnea, pulselessness, and unconsciousness.
 Arterial pressure is not measurable.
 Pupils dilate and become unreactive to light after several minutes.

-A cardiac monitor should be applied; it may indicate ventricular fibrillation (VF), ventricular tachycardia (VT), or asystole.
-Sometimes a perfusing rhythm (eg, extreme bradycardia) is present; this rhythm may represent true pulseless electrical activity (PEA, or electromechanical dissociation) or extreme hypotension with failure to detect a pulse.
+A cardiac monitor should be applied; it may indicate ventricular fibrillation Ventricular Fibrillation (VF) Ventricular fibrillation causes uncoordinated quivering of the ventricle with no useful contractions.
+It causes immediate syncope and death within minutes.
+Treatment is with cardiopulmonary... read more (VF), ventricular tachycardia Ventricular Tachycardia (VT) Ventricular tachycardia is ≥ 3 consecutive ventricular beats at a rate ≥ 120 beats/minute.
+Symptoms depend on duration and vary from none to palpitations to hemodynamic collapse and death.
+Diagnosis... read more (VT), or asystole.
+Sometimes a perfusing rhythm (eg, extreme bradycardia) is present; this rhythm may represent true pulseless electrical activity (previously termed electromechanical dissociation) or extreme hypotension with failure to detect a pulse.

 The patient is evaluated for potentially treatable causes; a useful memory aid is "Hs and Ts":

 Unfortunately, many causes are not identified during cardiopulmonary resuscitation (CPR).
-Clinical examination, chest ultrasonography, and chest x-ray can detect tension pneumothorax.
-Cardiac ultrasonography can detect cardiac contractions and recognize cardiac tamponade, extreme hypovolemia (empty heart), right ventricular overload suggesting pulmonary embolism, and focal wall motion abnormalities suggesting myocardial infarction (MI).
-Rapid bedside blood tests can detect abnormal levels of potassium or glucose.
+Clinical examination, chest ultrasonography during CPR, and chest x-ray taken after return of spontaneous circulation following needle thoracostomy can detect pneumothorax, which suggests tension pneumothorax Diagnosis Tension pneumothorax is accumulation of air in the pleural space under pressure, compressing the lungs and decreasing venous return to the heart.
+(See also Overview of Thoracic Trauma.)
+Tension... read more physiology, during the arrest.
+Cardiac ultrasonography can detect cardiac contractions and recognize cardiac tamponade Diagnosis Cardiac tamponade is accumulation of blood in the pericardial sac of sufficient volume and pressure to impair cardiac filling.
+Patients typically have hypotension, muffled heart tones, and distended... read more , extreme hypovolemia (empty heart), right ventricular overload suggesting pulmonary embolism, and focal wall motion abnormalities suggesting myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more (MI).
+Rapid bedside blood tests can detect abnormal levels of potassium.
 History given by family or rescue personnel may suggest overdose.

 Survival to hospital discharge, particularly neurologically intact survival, is a more meaningful outcome than simply return of spontaneous circulation.